WebberZone/top-10/readme.txt

 * Enhancements/Modifications:
 	* Orderby clause modified to not use visits to ensure compatibility if any other plugin rewrites the WP_Query fields
 	* Media Handler will check if the meta field contains a valid URL
+	* When saving settings, the thumbnail width and height is forced if either the width or height of the thumbnail setting is set to 0

 * Bug fixes:
 	* Function `wp_img_tag_add_loading_attr` is deprecated since version 6.3.0